Taro: South Asia

 Taro roots are commonly known as Arbi or Arvi in Urdu and Hindi language.
 It is a common dish in Northern India and Pakistan.
-Arbi Gosht (meat) Masala Recipe is a delicious tangy mutton curry recipe with taro vegetable.
+Arbi Gosht (meat) Masala Recipe is a tangy mutton curry recipe with taro vegetable.
 Mutton and Arbi is cooked in whole spices and tomatoes which lends a wonderful taste to the dish.

 Bangladesh

 In Bangladesh taro is a very popular vegetable known as kochu (কচু) or mukhi (মুখি).
 Within the Sylheti language, it is called mukhi.
 It is usually cooked with small prawns or the ilish fish into a curry, but some dishes are cooked with dried fish.
 Its green leaves, kochu pata (কচু পাতা), and stem, kochu (কচু), are also eaten as a favorite dish and usually ground to a paste or finely chopped to make shak — but it must be boiled well beforehand.
 Taro stolons or stems, kochur loti (কচুর লতি), are also favored by Bangladeshis and cooked with shrimp, dried fish or the head of the ilish fish.
 Taro is available, either fresh or frozen, in the UK and US in most Asian stores and supermarkets specialising in Sylheti, Bangladeshi or South Asian food.
 Also, another variety called maan kochu is consumed and is a rich source of vitamins and nutrients.
-Maan Kochu is made into a paste and fried to prepare a delicious food known as Kochu Bata.
+Maan Kochu is made into a paste and fried to prepare a food known as Kochu Bata.